kj2431/useful_code/docs/index.md

 # Welcome to MkDocs

+### A guide for using MkDocs with GitHub Pages.

-For full documentation visit [mkdocs.org](https://www.mkdocs.org).
+For full documentation visit [mkdocs.org](https://www.mkdocs.org) and [github pages](https://docs.github.com/en/free-pro-team@latest/github/working-with-github-pages).

 ## Package Install
 All the contents of this website are edited with markdown format.
 The markdown files are then converted to static html pages via `Mkdocs` package.

 These commands will install the python dependencies onto a python environment.
+It is recommended that an anaconda or miniconda environment is used to easily edit markdown files using a code editor.

 ```
 pip install mkdocs
 pip install pymdown-extensions